Power Distribution Network Reconfiguration for Distributed Generation Maximization: Problem Description

 Maximizing the total DG active power output, the ROPF problem studied in this paper can be summarized as

 In \eqref{opt:reconfig}, the decision variables without subscripts denote the vectors or matrices stacked by the corresponding variables for individual buses or lines (e.g., $p^G$ is the $N$-vector of all $p^G_n$ for $n \in \mathcal{N}$). $\nu, \ell, p^G, q^G, P, Q$ are continuous vector variables, while $\pi$ and $\alpha$ are 0-1 binary matrix variables.
 Except for \eqref{eqn:DistFlow_reconfig_SVI}, all constraints can be rewritten as linear equalities or inequalities (cf.~\eqref{eqn:bi2lin}).
-In contrast, even after linearization \eqref{eqn:DistFlow_reconfig_SVI} involves bilinear equality constraints because of the product of continuous variables $\nu_k$ and $\ell_n$.
-Thus, problem~\eqref{opt:reconfig} is a mixed integer linear program with additional (typically non-convex) bilinear equality constraints.
-This problem is more general (but more difficult) than mixed integer linear program which is common in the literature.
+In contrast, in \eqref{eqn:DistFlow_reconfig_SVI} the product of continuous variables $\nu_k$ and $\ell_n$ cannot be equivalently replaced by any auxiliary variable as in \eqref{eqn:bi2lin} (the transformation requires at least one 0-1 binary variable in the product).
+Thus, problem~\eqref{opt:reconfig} is a mixed integer linear program with additional non-convex bilinear equality constraints.

-Gradient-based local optimization methods (e.g., interior point method) and meta-heuristics (e.g., ant colony optimization) are common solution methods for \eqref{opt:reconfig}.
-However, we propose to use the SBB (i.e., spatial branch-and-bound) algorithm.
-We call the approach to solve \eqref{opt:reconfig} using SBB our ``proposed method''.
-Our choice is motivated by the following relative advantages: (a) SBB returns (sub)optimal solutions together with certificates of degree of optimality, (b) SBB directly uses the model and its structure in the search of optimal solutions, and (c) for realistically sized benchmark instances of \eqref{opt:reconfig} in Section~\ref{sec:demo} and Section~\ref{sec:real_network}, the proposed method returns dispatch control decisions with certifiable optimality in a few minutes, making it suitable even for control center operations.